 In this paper, we propose an efficient sieving based secant method for solving \cref{eq: main-prob} by finding the root of \cref{eq: root-finding-levelset-lst}.
+We call our algorithm \textbf{SMOP} as it is a root finding based \textbf{S}ecant \textbf{M}ethod for solving the \textbf{O}ptimization \textbf{P}roblem \cref{eq: main-prob}.
 We focus on the case where $p(\cdot)$ is a gauge function (see \cite[Section 15]{rockafellar1970convex}), i.e., $p(\cdot)$ is a nonnegative positively homogeneous convex function with $p(0) = 0$.
 We start by studying the properties of the value function $\varphi(\cdot)$ and the convergence rates of the secant method for solving \cref{eq: root-finding-levelset-lst}.
 To address the computational challenges for solving \cref{eq: reg-LS-form} and computing the function value of $\varphi(\cdot)$, we incorporate an adaptive sieving (AS) technique \cite{AS-YLST23,AS-YST22} into the secant method to effectively reduce the dimension of \cref{eq: reg-LS-form}.
 The AS technique can exploit the sparsity of the solution of \cref{eq: reg-LS-form} so that {one} can obtain a solution to \cref{eq: reg-LS-form} by solving a sequence of reduced problems with much smaller dimensions.
 Extensive numerical results will be presented in this paper to demonstrate the superior performance of the proposed algorithm in solving \cref{eq: main-prob}.